carpentries-incubator/hpc-intro/README.md

      snippet in episode 12 is included using `{% include /snippets/12/info.snip %}`.

 3. Edit `_config_options.yml` in your snippets folder.
 These options set such things as the address of the host to login to, definitions of the command prompt, and scheduler names.
+You can also change the order of the episodes, or omit episodes, by editing the configuration block under `episode_names` in this file.

 4. Set the environment variable `HPC_JEKYLL_CONFIG` to the relative path of the configuration file in your snippets folder: